Mixture model fitting using conditional models and modal Gibbs sampling: 'Modal' Gibbs sampling for mixture models

+will be enough in practice.
+Note also that this estimation method only relies on $\mathbf{z}$ and conditional models fit with INLA, and the simulated values of $\bm\theta$ and $\mathbf{w}$ are not necessary.

-As stated previously, in order to fit a mixture model with INLA only the posterior of $\mathbf{z}$ is required.
-We now propose a new sampling algorithm which can be regarded as a collapsed Gibbs sampling \citep{Liu:1994} in the sense that some of the parameters are integrated out in the full conditionals and not all parameters in the model are sampled.
-During Gibbs sampling only new values of $\mathbf{z}$ will be sampled given the (conditional) modes of $\mathbf{w}$ and $\bm \theta$, i.e., samples from $\mathbf{w}$ and $\bm \theta$ are replaced by the modes of their respective full conditional distributions.
+For this reason, the new algorithm to fit mixture models proposed now can be regarded as a collapsed Gibbs sampling \citep[see ][]{Liu:1994,MillerHarrison:2018} in the sense that some of the parameters are integrated out in the full conditionals and not all parameters in the model are sampled.
+During Gibbs sampling only new values of $\mathbf{z}$ will be sampled given the (conditional) modes of $\mathbf{w}$ and $\bm \theta$, i.e., samples from $\mathbf{w}$ and $\bm \theta$ are replaced by the modes of their respective full conditional distributions or an approximation to them.